Ladok, credit transfers and credit reporting

 The department's director of doctoral education will decide whether the transfer of credits may take place.
 The application is first to be approved by the main supervisor and signed by doctoral student and then to be submitted to the administrator of doctoral education (Ingrid Smedberg) together with an attested certificate/documentation.
 If the application is approved it will be reported in your Ladok within 1-4 weeks.
 We do not contact you with a positive decision if not specifically asked for by the doctoral student.
 If the application is unclear or needs to be complemented in some way we will contact you.

-Participation in all other credit-bearing activities (e.g. seminars, congresses or temporary residency in another research group) must be reported by students to the director/administrator of doctoral studies using form 16 if they are to be registered in Ladok.
+Participation in all other credit-bearing activities (e.g. participationg in seminars, teaching, conferences or temporary residency in another research group) must be reported by the doctoral students to the Administrator of doctoral studies using form 16 if they are to be registered in Ladok.
 (Credits from credit-bearing activities taken prior to admission to doctoral education at KI must, after admission, be transferred to the student; see “What is credit transfer / accreditation?” above).

 A credit-bearing activity is considered to have been completed within doctoral education at KI regardless of where it actually took place.